emoemo2020/Miniproject-1.-Songify-from-datalearn/README.md

 # Miniproject-1.-Songify-from-datalearn

-In this project we can observe different ad-hoc query using multiple datasets.
+In this project we can observe different ad-hoc queries using multiple datasets.